-Summary: What happens when the Senior Grove Born Companion is so tired by his normal duties that he allows a Companion who is ALMOST READY to go out and Chose someone?
-What if the list of THESE ARE THE THINGS YOU MUST NEVER PROMISE hasn't been memorized quite as well as Rolan thought?
+Summary: What happens when the Senior Grove Born Companion is so tired by his normal duties that he allows a Companion who is almost ready to go out and Chose someone?
+What if the Offical List of 'These are the things you must never do' hasn't been memorized quite as well as Rolan thought?

 The UnForeSeen Incident

 The woman who entered the Herald's Court in Haven was a bit better dressed than most of the folk who came seeking Justice but every bit as worried looking and harried as any Herald Ranvet had ever seen.
 She handed him a sheath of paperwork as she adjusted the little girl on her hip.
 The child was no more than three years old and getting fussy.
 Herald's Court was nearly empty, only the woman remained and she was the last one on today's list.

 "I know, I know."
 She said to the eyebrow he'd sent soaring into his hairline as he read her copy of an earlier judgement...in the Field, no less.
 "But there's one bit of testimony we...or rather Herald Croslen, wasn't able to get...he said he couldn't manage second stage Truth Spell...and the witness is Darci, here.
 The incident was six months ago and he thought that Second Stage was the only sure way to make sure a child this age could remember everything that the gentleman in question promised her...and it's a touchy situtation."